Microsoft/IntuneDocs.pt-br/InTuneDocs/deploy-use/categorize-devices-with-device-group-mapping-in-microsoft-intune.md

 Você usará o nome da categoria do dispositivo quando criar grupos de segurança do Azure Active Directory na etapa 2.

-### Etapa 2 – Criar grupos de segurança do Azure Active Directory
+### <a name="step-2---create-azure-active-directory-security-groups"></a>Etapa 2 – Criar grupos de segurança do Azure Active Directory

 Nesta etapa, você criará grupos dinâmicos no portal do Azure com base na categoria do dispositivo e no nome da categoria do dispositivo.